Chapter 3:

 “—My damn,”

 Momo had hit Sasaki's head with her bat thrice.
-Without even a sign of sympathy was shown in her actions.
+There was not even a sign of sympathy shown in her actions.

 Although for Sasaki, even though he's out cold.
 It seemed like a normal thing for that to happen to him.
 He thinks that being out cold gives better sleep quality than actually trying to sleep.

-And the reason being, that he feels much colder whenever he's knocked out of his senses, rather than sleeping yet still feeling the scorching heat from outside.
+And the reason is that he feels much colder whenever he's knocked out of his senses, rather than sleeping, yet still feeling the scorching heat from outside.

-Her outfit on the other hand, was more considerable as a tag than an actual fit itself.
-Much resembling scraps from curtains rather than an actual dress.
+Her outfit, on the other hand, was more considerable as a tag than an actual fit itself.
+Much resembles scraps from curtains rather than an actual dress.

 Her jade eyes stared down onto Sasaki, who was lying unconscious in the middle of the stairway.
 She touched him, rubbing his hair softly with an endearing smile on her face.

-Sasaki had slowly gained consciousness from the sensation he's feeling.
+Sasaki had slowly gained consciousness from the sensation he was feeling.
 He groaned tiringly.
 Looking up, he noticed a cute girl rubbing the strands of his hair.

 “I told you not to make Momo mad again.”